emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 For more information about patching SIM cards via the REST API, see [Factory Test Mode on the emnify System Documentation](https://cdn.emnify.net/api/doc/factory-test-mode.html).

 :::caution
-If you cancel or switch to a different package that doesn't support FTM when you have SIMs in the **Factory Test** status, those SIMs are activated to ensure reliability and coverage.
+Suppose you cancel or switch to a different package that doesn't support FTM when SIMs are in the **Factory test** status.
+In that case, those SIMs are activated to ensure reliability and coverage.
 :::